-What are possible food and drug interactions associated with Nasacort AQ?No significant interactions have been reported with Nasacort AQ at this time.
-However, always tell your doctor about any medicines you take, including over-the-counter drugs, vitamins, and herbal supplements.
+What are the possible food and drug interactions associated with this medication?No significant interactions have been reported with Nasacort AQ at this time.
+However, always tell your healthcare provider about any medicines you take, including over-the-counter medications, vitamins, and herbal supplements.

-Can I receive Nasacort AQ if I am pregnant or breastfeeding?The effects of Nasacort AQ during pregnancy and breastfeeding are unknown.
-Tell your doctor immediately if you are pregnant, plan to become pregnant, or are breastfeeding.
+May I receive this medication if I am pregnant or breastfeeding?The effects of Nasacort AQ during pregnancy and breastfeeding are unknown.
+Tell your healthcare provider immediately if you are pregnant, plan to become pregnant, or are breastfeeding.

-What should I do if I miss a dose of Nasacort AQ?If you miss a dose of Nasacort AQ, take the missed dose as soon as you remember.
+What should I do if I miss a dose of this medication?If you miss a dose of Nasacort AQ, apply it as soon as you remember.
 However, if it is almost time for your next dose, skip the one you missed and return to your regular dosing schedule.
-Do not take two doses at once.
+Do not apply two doses at once.

 - Common Side Effects of AntidepressantsFind out about common and not-so-common side effects of antidepressants and how to manage them.